Stonewall National Monument Visitor Center

 Overview

 On June 24, 2016, President Barack Obama officially designated the Stonewall National Monument, making it the first national monument dedicated to the LGBTQ+ civil rights movement.
-Now, we're working with Pride Live, the LGBTQ+ community organization behind Stonewall Day, to transform 51 Christopher Street into the Stonewall National Monument Visitor Center, the first LGBTQ+ visitor center within the National Park Service.
+We worked with Pride Live, the LGBTQ+ community organization behind Stonewall Day, to transform the neighboring building at 51 Christopher Street into the Stonewall National Monument Visitor Center, the first LGBTQ+ visitor center within the National Park Service.
 We were asked to preserve, advance, and celebrate the legacy of the Stonewall Rebellion, while introducing a new generation of advocates and pioneers to those who came before them.

 The Vision